 On top of sentencing, if you are convicted, you will also have criminal record, which could impact your ability to get into school, find employment, find housing/apartments, get student loans, among other things.

 Anyone running a common background check will see your public record.

 Just because you were arrested doesn’t mean you will be convicted.
-Our Pittsburgh Drug Attorneys are skilled in winning drug cases.
+Our Pittsburgh Criminal Defense Lawyers are skilled in winning drug cases.

 We can put together a solid legal defense to fight for your freedom.